hctaskiran/head_start/README.md

 - [x] Shared Preferences as Local Database,
 - [x] Dio - Http for API management,
 - [x] Shimmer, for a cool loading screen.
 - [x] Icons that may come in handy in project, several icon packs with visual examples.
-(Still keep adding)
+(Still keep updating)

 ## TO DO ##
 - [ ] BLoC state management.